How to Make Fresh Homemade Ciabatta Bread

 - Let it rise: Transfer the dough to a straight-sided vessel, if you have one, or leave it in the bowl if you don’t.
 Cover the vessel with a towel and let rise until doubled in volume.
 Punch down (deflate) the dough — if your dough is still in the bowl, you can deflate it using wet hands right in the bowl; if your dough is in a straight-sided vessel, it may be easier to turn the dough out onto a work surface and ball it up using wet hands to prevent sticking.
 Return the dough to the vessel, cover it with an airtight lid, and transfer it to the refrigerator immediately for at least 12 hours.
 The dough can remain in the fridge for as long as 48 hours.

-- Portion and shape: (Note: This is where I deviate from traditional ciabatta bread recipes.
-See notes in the post above for the more traditional shaping method.)
-Turn the dough out onto a work surface.
+- For Ciabatta Loaves: Turn the dough out onto a work surface.
 I prefer to do this step without flour, but absolutely sprinkle your surface lightly with flour as needed to make the dough manageable to work with.
 Using a bench scraper or your hands, shape the dough into a tight ball; then use the bench scraper to divide the dough in half.
 If you want perfectly even balls, each portion will way roughly 455 grams.
 Again, use the bench scraper or your hands to ball up each portion into a tight ball — see video for guidance.
+Sprinkle your countertop liberally with flour.
+Place the balls top-side (smooth side) down onto the flour.
+The seam-side will be on top now, and it may split open — this is fine.
+Sprinkle the top surface of the balls liberally with flour.
+Cover with a tea towel and let rest for 2.5 hours.

-- Line a sheet pan with parchment paper.
-When the dough has finished proofing, gently flip each ball over — I find a bench scraper to be helpful here.
+- For Ciabatta Loaves: When the dough has finished proofing, gently flip each ball over — I find a bench scraper to be helpful here.
 Then use both hands to stretch each ball out gently into a rectangular shaped “slipper”.
-Transfer to the prepared pan.
+Transfer to a parchment-lined sheet pan.
+Transfer the pan to the oven and bake for 20 – 25 minutes or until the loaves are golden all around.

-- Bake for 20 – 25 minutes or until the loaves are golden all around.
-Remove pan from oven.
+- Cool: Remove pan from oven.
 Transfer ciabatta rolls to a cooling rack.
 Let cool for 20 to 30 minutes before slicing.

 - Prep Time: 24 hours